 - The exam requires a computer or laptop, a working webcam, a microphone, and speakers.

-- Honorlock does not allow the use of iPads, other tablets, or cell phones.
+- Honorlock does not allow the use of tablets (such as an iPad) or cell phones.

 - You must use Google Chrome.